WebisD/http-api-without-lib/README.md

 In most cases, the server will return status codes on your browser console (which you can see by pressing `F12`) saying whether the operation was successful or not

-Here are the most common Status codes and how you can see them
+Here are the most common status codes and how you can see them

 ### Successful 2xx